 7. Online Purchase Scams

 Some scammers set up fake e-commerce stores and buy ads for the website on social media.
-The FTC reported that 44% of social media scams from January to June 2023 were related to online shopping.
-Alternatively, scammers might list items for sale on online marketplaces, including social media website's marketplaces.
+Alternatively, scammers might list items for sale on online marketplaces, including social media platforms' marketplaces.

 The scammers might take your money and never send anything in return.
 Or, they might be committing triangulation fraud and purchasing the item you bought with someone else's stolen credit card.
 You might not realize you were part of a scam unless you try to return the item or use a warranty.